MSBeni/Data_Ingestion_ETL/k8s/README.md

 Our code needs to be changed to connect to that new port number, Under the hood: kube-proxy sets up a bunch of iptables rules on our nodes Sometimes, it's the only available option for external traffic (e.g. most clusters deployed with kubeadm or on-premises)

+- LoadBalancer
+An external load balancer is allocated for the service, (typically a cloud load balancer, e.g. ELB on AWS, GLB on GCE ...)
+This is available only when the underlying infrastructure provides some kind of "load balancer as a service" Each service of that type will typically cost a little bit of money (e.g. a few cents per hour on AWS or GCE)
+Ideally, traffic would flow directly from the load balancer to the pods In practice, it will often flow through a NodePort first